The Port Town of Véraldo

 My maids understood.

-I immediately sent word to the soldiery: the elf search is no longer necessary; recall the escort detachment that is transporting the elf back home.
+I immediately sent word to the soldiers: the elf search is no longer necessary; recall the escort detachment transporting the elf back home.
 Only then did I return to my chambers — and switched on an anti-eavesdropping device.

 "It may just be for peace of mind, but let's talk under this."